CoAP: Echo, Request-Tag, and Token Processing

 Server State: random value r, timestamp t0

-2. Integrity Protected Timestamp.
+2. Integrity-Protected Timestamp.
 The Echo option value is an

-integrity protected timestamp.
-The timestamp can have different
+integrity-protected timestamp.
+The timestamp can have a

-key is generated by the server and not shared with any other party.
+(pseudo)random secret key is generated by the server and not

-The use of truncated HMAC-SHA-256 is RECOMMENDED.
-With a 32-bit
+shared with any other party.
+The use of truncated HMAC-SHA-256

-timestamp and a 64-bit MAC, the size of the Echo option value is 12
+size of the Echo option value is 12 bytes, and the server state

-bytes and the Server state is small and constant.
-The security
+is small and constant.
+The security against an attacker guessing

-against an attacker guessing echo values is given by the MAC length.
+Echo option values is given by the MAC length.
+If the server

-the privacy considerations in Section 6 may apply to the timestamp.
+privacy considerations in Section 6 may apply to the timestamp.

 Therefore, it might be important to encrypt it.
 Depending on the

-included in the Echo option value.
+initialization vector to be included in the Echo option value

 Echo option value: timestamp t0, MAC(k, t0)